Normality Calibration in Semi-supervised Graph Anomaly Detection: Experiments

 We evaluate the sensitivity of GraphNC w.r.t. the loss moderator $\alpha$, mask ratio $\omega$, and training size $R$.
 Detailed analyses of the effects of teachers' performance, the augmented approach, threshold selection for FP/FN computation, time complexity, and running time comparison are provided in App. \ref{app:Additional} and \ref{app:time_complexity}.

-\textbf{Performance w.r.t. the loss moderator $\alpha$.} As shown in Figs. \ref{fig:sensitive} (a-b), our model GraphNC remains generally stable as the consistency regularization weight $\alpha$ varies.
+\textbf{Performance w.r.t. the Loss Moderator $\alpha$.} As shown in Figs. \ref{fig:sensitive} (a-b), our model GraphNC remains generally stable as the consistency regularization weight $\alpha$ varies.
 However, on Tolokers and YelpChi, the performance slightly declines as $\alpha$ increases.
 This is mainly because excessive emphasis on the consistency may lead to an overly compressed representation space, which may in turn weaken the representation discriminability.

-\textbf{Performance w.r.t. the mask ratio $\omega$.} We evaluate GraphNC under different masking ratios.
+\textbf{Performance w.r.t. the Mask Ratio $\omega$.} We evaluate GraphNC under different masking ratios.
 As shown in Figs. \ref{fig:sensitive} (c-d), we observe that increasing the masking ratio $\omega$ generally enhances the performance of GraphNC on Tolokers and T-Finance, while leading to performance degradation on Photo and YelpChi.
 This suggests that different datasets benefit from different levels of augmentation, depending on the variation in the underlying normality.
-For consistency, we set $\omega$ to $0.3$ across all datasets.
+For consistency, we set $\omega$ to $0.3$ as the default value across all datasets.

-\textbf{Performance w.r.t. the training size $R$. } To explore the impact of training size $R$, we compare GraphNC with four semi-supervised GAD methods using varying numbers of training normal nodes, as shown in Figs.\ref{fig:sensitive} (e-f).
-Similar with other competing methods, with the increase of training size $R$, our model GraphNC generally performs better and it maintains the superiority over other competing methods, demonstrating the effectiveness of GraphNC using different scales of labeled training data.
+\textbf{Performance w.r.t. the Training Size $R$. } To explore the impact of training size $R$, we compare GraphNC with four semi-supervised GAD methods using varying numbers of training normal nodes, as shown in Figs.\ref{fig:sensitive} (e-f).
+Similar with other competing methods, with the increase of training size $R$, our model GraphNC maintains the superiority over other competing methods, demonstrating the effectiveness of GraphNC using different scales of labeled training data.